google/syzkaller/docs/syscall_descriptions.md

 For example, if there is an existing enum `v4l2_buf_type` in the kernel headers, use this name for flags in descriptions as well.
-The same for structs, unions, fields, etc. For syscall variants, use the command name after the `$` sign.
+The same for structs, unions, fields, etc. For syscall and struct variants, append the variant name after the `$` sign.
 For example, `fcntl$F_GET_RW_HINT`, `ioctl$FIOCLEX`, `setsockopt$SO_TIMESTAMP`.

-If you need to describe several variants of the same kernel struct, the naming convention understood by `syz-check` is `<ORIGINAL_KERNEL_NAME>_some_suffix`.

 <div id="ordering"/>